injeti-manohar/AZ-104/Module2.md

 ### Subscription
+> Decides how resource usage is reported, billed, and paid for.

+- Each subscription offers Different Billing Period, Resources and Reporting features.

+     *Like in Azure for Student Subscription, You Can't Use AZURE CDN ; While in PAY-AS-GO You can !!*
+     Also You can't setup Billig alerts in AZ for Student.
+You can't see the credits remaining from the portal.
+     Another example -- FOR Enterprise Agreement You PAY ANNUALLY. while In PAY-AS-GO MONTHLLY

-A subscription authenticates and authorizes  to use these resources.
+- A subscription authenticates and authorizes  to use these resources.
 An Azure subscription links to an Azure account, which in turn is an identity in Azure Active Directory (AD).

-Billing boundary
+- Billing boundary : When Billed, How much can you spend (Free trial Has $200 Credits, PAY-AS-GO -> No limit `unless you create a limit`)
-Access control boundary
+- Access control boundary : Give, Remove permissions on Subscription level (Hence)

 - why organization need multiple subscription ?
 - [x] Organizations often use multiple Azure subscriptions to avoid per-subscription resource limits and to better manage and govern their Azure resources